DataDink/Curvy/README.md

 # Curvy JS
-An experimental micro MVVM framework based on AngularJS
+An experimental micro MVVM framework inspired by AngularJS

 Curious about Curvy?